6 Things You Have to Know Before Moving to Atlanta

 #3 You Can Find Work in Many Companies

-Before coming here, it’s good to know that Atlanta’s metropolitan economy is the tenth-largest in the country and among the top twenty in the world.
+Before changing the address, it’s good to know that Atlanta’s metropolitan economy is the tenth-largest in the country and among the top twenty in the world.
 It has the third-largest concentration of companies from the prestigious Fortune 500 list, with the headquarters of corporations like Coca Cola, UPS, and Home Depot located right there.
 It’s also where the media houses like CNN – Cable News Network and TBS – Turner Broadcasting System are.

 Besides working for the previously mentioned corporate giants, there are many other job opportunities depending on your skills and aspirations – you can find a job at Habitat For Humanity, Delta Air Lines, Chick-fil-A, or with one of the many other employers that are drawn to the city by its well-educated workforce.
 The average salary here is almost $4,700 after taxes, and the state is proud to call itself the economic engine of Southeast America.